TeamHypersomnia/Hypersomnia/docs/pages/docs/setups/editor_command.md

 - On creation, name the entity as "unnamed" so that the name id is valid henceforth.
 It can be at any time changed, obviously.
 Maybe even let the focus switch to a textbox with the name.
 - Deletes the entity on undo.

+### Delete entity

+- Stores the previous byte content of all components.

+### Duplicate entity

+- Stores nothing?

 ### Add a component

 - Stores the component index.